-Certain fellowships are supported annually by various foundations, learned societies, and industrial organizations.
-For the most part these fellowships are reserved for applicants well along in the work towards the doctorate.
-Ordinarily the fellow devotes full time to academic work and receives a stipend ranging from \$1800 to \$3000, or occasionally more, plus remission of tuition fees.
-Appointments are for the academic year in most cases.
+Certain fellowships are supported annually by various governmental agencies, foundations, learned societies and industrial organizations.
+Normally the fellow devotes full time to his academic program and receives a stipend plus tuition grant.
+Among those national fellowships available are the following: